 She walked into the library and was startled to find him sitting at her father’s desk, writing what appeared to be a letter.
 He rose immediately to his feet when he saw her and bowed.
-“Miss Hampton.”
+“Miss Turner.”

 She returned his greeting in the manner of women, her face a little flushed.
 She hoped he would think it had to do with her walk.
 “Mr. Read.”

 He put down the quill pen, folded the sheet of paper, slipped it into an envelope and handed it to her.
-“Please do me the honor of reading my letter, Miss Hampton.
+“Please do me the honor of reading my letter, Miss Turner.
 I will not take up any more of your time.
 I bid you farewell.”
 And he was out of the room before she had even said anything.

 She went to the window and looked out to see him untether his horse and then mount it.
 He was off and she watched until she could see him no longer.
 She looked at the envelope with her name written neatly on it, anxious to read the letter enclosed.